istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 files.
 For example, the command above is equivalent to passing two user overlay files:

 {{< text bash >}}
-$ istioctl generate --charts mycharts/ --f manifests/profiles/custom1.yaml -f path-to-user-overlay.yaml
+$ istioctl generate --charts mycharts/ -f manifests/profiles/custom1.yaml -f path-to-user-overlay.yaml
 {{< /text >}}

 Creating a custom profile is only required if you need to refer to the profile by name through the `IstioOperatorSpec`.